 In The Great Ace Attorney, we turn back the clock to the early 1900s, to Phoenix Wright’s ancestor, Ryunosuke Naruhodo.
 His lawyering career begins when he has to defend himself after a man is shot to death while he happens to be holding a gun found at the scene.
 Thus starts a saga that continues for generations.

 The story structure will seem pretty familiar; episodic cases that build up to a bigger plot.
 And similar to the Edgeworth spinoffs, this one plays with your expectations.
-In fact, despite the lack of returning characters, The Great Ace Attorney felt very emotionally tense for what it was.
-I’d even say it was the most tense next to Spirit of Justice, a game where [SPOILERS] a guy commits suicide just to frame someone.
+In fact, despite the lack of returning characters, The Great Ace Attorney felt very emotionally tense, considering its entirely new setting and cast.
 Some cases feature a jury (who actually exist this time, unlike Apollo’s game), and they change their minds a lot, making trials even more nerve-wracking when the scale leans toward guilt.
 While there are no straight-up bad cases, the third case is definitely where the game starts in earnest.

 The writing in The Great Ace Attorney is great as always.
 From wry humor, to raw emotion, and spine-tingling suspense, Capcom once again demonstrates their writing prowess (if only that carried over to other games (*cough* Monster Hunter Stories 2 *cough*)).
 However, there are some big changes in the overall feel, more so due to this localization.
 And if I may write one more sentence, I’ll have an excuse to elaborate in a nice and organized new paragraph.